- About Us

 21. The Barna Group found that two out of three Christian teens will not return.
 Can you explain this?

-Josh is a supported staff member of Cru, formerly Campus Crusade for Christ, which means he does not receive a salary from the ministry, but rather is responsible for raising 100% of his financial support from a team of supporters, based on Cru support-raising guidelines.
+Josh and his wife Dottie are supported staff members of Cru, formerly Campus Crusade for Christ, which means they do not receive a salary from the ministry, but rather are responsible for raising their financial support from a team of ministry partners, based on Cru support-raising guidelines.
 After Josh wrote his first book, he signed over all royalties to Cru and has continued that policy to the present day.
-Josh receives no money from any of his books.
+Back to top